USM-COS460/project-2-web-server-esthergreene/PLAYBOOK.md

 This was tested on Windows PowerShell, but should still work on PuTTY.
 Some tips for PuTTY:
 Instead of http://localhost:8080, try http://<server-address, such as ant>:8080

 The Ctrl + C command should still work for PuTTY.

 ## My experience with this project

 Fill in here a brief summary of your experience with the project.
 What did you learn?

+This project was immmense, but really fun to make.
+Research into the subject was important.
+I found it a bit challenging, but overall really neat.
+Definitely worth the effort.
+I tested everything on Windows PowerShell, so fingers crossed it should (in theory) work for PuTTY as well.
+I learned a lot about MIME stuff, which until now I had never used.
+I have experience with html and css, but I hadn't connected java files to a project like that before, so that was really fun to learn about.